Rabadunk/BoatAssetManager/README.md

 ## Checklist

-- [ ] A components object that has three attributes, mass, (xyz) of center of mass, name
+- [ x ] A components object that has three attributes, mass, (xyz) of center of mass, name
 - [ ] Add a component
 - [ ] Edit a component
 - [ ] Delete a component